MicrosoftDocs/bot-docs.pt-br/articles/nodejs/bot-builder-nodejs-recognize-intent-messages.md

 [!code-js[Add a regular expression recognizer (JavaScript)](../includes/code/node-regex-recognizer.js#addRegexRecognizer)]

-Depois que o reconhecedor for adicionado ao bot, anexe um [triggerAction][triggerAction] ao diálogo que você quer que o bot invoque quando o reconhecedor detectar a intenção.
-Use a opção [correspondências][matches] para especificar o nome da intenção, conforme mostrado no código a seguir:
+Depois que o reconhecedor é adicionado ao seu bot, anexe uma opção [triggerAction][triggerAction] to the dialog that you want the bot to invoke when the recognizer detects the intent.
+Use the [matches][matches] para especificar o nome da intenção, conforme mostrado no código a seguir:

 [!code-js[Map the CancelIntent recognizer to a cancel dialog (JavaScript)](../includes/code/node-regex-recognizer.js#bindCancelDialogToRegexRecognizer)]